SamaherA/vqa/README.md

 # VQA using the Differentiable Forth Interpreter (∂4)
-We apply the Differentiable Forth Interpreter (∂4) to a visual question answering problem, and they jointly learned using the CLEVR dataset end-to-end.
+We apply ∂4 to a visual question answering problem, and they jointly learned using the CLEVR dataset end-to-end.
 [Here](https://github.com/SamaherA/vqa/blob/main/VQA_documentation.pdf) for more details.

 ## Installation